montylounge/django-bare/README.md

 > 'python manage.py runserver'

-... and you should see the Django server run.
+...and you should see the Django server run.

 # Dependencies